henriquehbr/eswatch/README.md

 Usage:
   eswatch [options] [entry points]

-Options:
+eswatch options:
+  --entry       Entry point for the build
+  --watch       Directory/files to watch (supports glob patterns) --clear       Clear screen on each reload
+  --run         Execute the output script right after each build

+esbuild options:
   --bundle      Bundle all dependencies into the output files --minify      Remove whitespace, shorten indentifiers and syntax --external    Exclude specific modules from the bundle --format      Output format
   --splitting   Enable code splitting
-  --watch       Directory/files to watch (supports glob patterns) --clear       Clear screen on each reload
-  --entry       Entry point for the build
-  --outdir      The output directory (for multiple entry points) --run         Execute the output script right after each build
+  --outdir      The output directory (for multiple entry points)
 ```